codetobreak/Butler-Robot-FrenchCafe/README.md

 ## Project Overview

 The Butler Robot project is designed to automate food delivery tasks within a restaurant environment.
 This autonomous robot efficiently navigates between the kitchen, dining tables, and its  designated home position.
 It is equipped to handle various scenarios, such as order confirmations, multiple deliveries, and cancellations, ensuring a seamless and efficient operation.

 ## Key Features

 - **Autonomous Navigation:** Efficient movement between predefined locations including the kitchen, tables, and the home position.
 - **Order Confirmation Mechanism:** Robust handling of order confirmations with built-in timeout protocols.
-- **Cancellation Management:** Effective handling of order cancellations during different phases of delivery.
+- **Cancellation Management :** Effective handling of order cancellations during different phases of delivery.
 - **Multi-Order Handling:** Optimized execution of multiple delivery tasks in a single trip.
 - **Error and Timeout Handling:** Safeguards against task failures and idle conditions.